SeanTankGarvey/SeanTankGarvey.github.io/README.md

 This project was made with Jekyll (a Ruby Gem) and GitHub.
 The author of this document is Sean Tank Garvey.
 The url of the/my website is seantankgarvey.com
-The url of the/my (web)blog is seantankgarvey.com/blog
+The url of the/my (web)blog is the same.

 This file is my first ReadMe File that I have ever created.
 Thank you for your patience and understanding as I develop.